 SEED BALL STEWARDSHIP GRANT KIT

-This unique Stewardship Grant Program provides schools with seed ball materials, including noninvasive seeds, clay, and soil, to plant as food for bees and other pollinators.
-You will also be granted access to our Asynchronous and Synchronous STEM Lessons through this program.
+Our Stewardship Grant Program equips schools with seed ball materials—featuring non-invasive seeds, clay, and soil—to create vital food sources for bees and other pollinators.
+Additionally, you'll gain access to our engaging Asynchronous and Synchronous STEM Lessons, designed to enrich student learning and inspire environmental stewardship.

 Seed balls are natural clay balls full of seeds and soil.
 They can be easily dispersed to grow plants without digging holes or till land!